sgl-project/ome/site/content/en/docs/administration/model-agent.md

 1. **Hardware Detection**: The agent detects the GPU configuration on the current node
 2. **Shape Identification**: Maps GPU hardware to TensorRT-LLM shape identifiers (e.g., `GPU.A100.4`, `GPU.H100.8`)
 3. **File Filtering**: Only downloads model files that match the detected GPU shape

+The instance type to GPU short name mapping is configurable via the `ome-instance-type-map` ConfigMap, which is automatically deployed with the Model Agent.
+This allows you to add support for new cloud instance types without code changes.
+To add or modify mappings, you can edit this ConfigMap directly.
+For example, to add a mapping for a new instance type new-gpu-instance, you can use `kubectl edit configmap ome-instance-type-map -n <namespace>` and add the new entry to the instance-type-map data."

 #### Shape Filtering Logic